xled/xled-docs/docs/rest_api.rst

 Mode string displays if the dimming is applied.
 The led shines at full brightness regardless of what value is set if the `mode` is `disabled`.
+Brightness level value seems to represent percent so 0 is dark and maximum meaningful value is 100.
+Greater values doesn't seem to have any effect.

 Example